pufferpanel/documentation/source/guides/ssl-setup-nginx.rst

          }

 Click CTRL+x to save, and then press Y and enter to confirm.
 Restart nginx.
-You should be able to access pufferpanel at the domain you've choosen above.
+You should be able to access PufferPanel at the domain you've choosen above.

 .. code-block:: bash
     systemctl restart nginx